corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 -Finish load Mods Directory Menu Item for loading all mods in the game directory.
 -Add a popup on edit, to remove the object from the xml or not.
 -When adding a name in the new object view update the button header, essentially use the combo box to update the button name.
++Add an ordering prefix to a mod.
+Include an option to remove the mod from the auto move location as well.
 +if there a multiple tags of the same name at the same level need to add all attributes when targeting.
 At the least add a warning to the users to add an extra attribute.
 +Add the ability to add comments in the direct edit view.
-++Add code completion to the direct edit box. http://avalonedit.net/documentation/ ++Add a view to add the mod info.xml file.
 +++Add the ability to move lines in the direct edit view.
 +++Change property tags to use common attributes for the name and not the tag name.
 +++Add comments for every file!